 Here are the 10 tips on how you can discipline yourself to follow your plan, take action consistently, and achieve much more in life…

 1. Remove the temptations and triggers

 If you want to develop the habit of self-discipline, one of the most fundamental things you can do is to remove the temptations and triggers that make you procrastinate.

 If you are trying to have better control over your eating habit, just get rid of all the junk food.

-Remember this, my friend, “out of sight, out of mind”.
+Remember this, “out of sight, out of mind”.
 When you don’t see the junk food on your kitchen table, you lower your chances of eating them.
 So put the junk food out of your sight.